Valley Falls train collision: Aftermath

 Fourteen people were killed and seventeen severely injured in the collision; numerous others had less severe injuries.
 A man identified as L. Wright from Pawtucket happened upon the accident and captured a daguerreotype minutes after it occurred.
 Wright is believed to have taken the first ever photograph of a train wreck.
 His daguerreotype was the basis of a woodcut illustration published in The Illustrated News of New York, a short-lived newspaper owned by P. T. Barnum, on August 27, 1853.

 A Boston and Providence Railroad passenger train leaving Providence en route to Boston observed the wreck and stopped to assist the victims.
 A doctor who happened to be on board began helping those injured, most of whom were transported to the Pawtucket station for treatment.
 The next regularly scheduled train stopping at Valley Falls happened upon the wreck and those on board began working to clear it.

+The collision was widely covered in media of the day, and it was reported that several thousand people viewed the wreck in the days afterward.